DanielJMaia/cookbook-project/README.md

 - [MaterializeCSS](https://materializecss.com/) - Based on material design, MaterializeCSS was used for the design of this website.
 It handles responsive web design and provides classes for a large quantity of elements.
 - [GitHub](https://github.com/) - GitHub provides a remote repository with git control.
 - [GitPod](https://gitpod.io) - An online cloud-based IDE built with deep GitHub integration, I switched to this after deep frustrations using AWS Cloud9 near the end of my project.
 The environment sharing feature was particularly useful, as well as the built-in bash terminal.
 - AWS Cloud9 - An Amazon cloud based IDE with an integrated bash terminal.
-I switched from this because it crashes all the time on Firefox Developer Edition, signs you out randomly regardless of whether you're in the middle up typing a line of code or currently pushing something to GitHub or flask, which requires you to go through the tedious login process, and just generally had a series of migrane inducing issues.
+I switched from this because it crashes all the time on Firefox Developer Edition, signs you out randomly regardless of whether you're in the middle up typing a line of code or currently pushing something to GitHub or flask, which requires you to go through the tedious login process, and just generally had a series of migraine inducing issues.

 ---